Introduction to Indiana Slot Machine Casino Gambling 2018

 The second largest casino is the pari-mutuel facility Indiana Grand Racing & Casino in Shelbyville, having 2,089 gaming machines but no table games.

-Non-Tribal Casinos in Indiana
+List of Casinos in Indiana

 Indiana’s 12 non-tribal casinos are, including the original 10 riverboat casinos as well as one land-based casino and two pari-mutuel racetracks with slot machines are: